Configuring ChatGPT in Merlin Backoffice ® Flex

 The aim of this article is to explain to everyone, whether or not they already use ChatGPT and its API, how to create an OpenAI account and obtain a secret key, then how to correctly configure Merlin Backoffice ® Flex so that it is able to dialogue with the robot in an optimized way.

-Nothing could be simpler: go to the OpenAi website and click on the Log in button in the top right-hand corner.
+It couldn't be simpler: go to the OpenAI Platform website and click on the Log in button at the top right.

-You can then create a new account using an email address and password, or from your Google account.
+You can then create a new account using an email address and password, or using your Google account.

 Request an API key for ChatGPT